Skip to main content

-Generate and modify Bricks Builder sections directly from Claude Desktop.
-Describe what you need in a conversation, and Claude creates the section and pushes it to your WordPress site.
+Generate and modify Bricks Builder sections directly from your AI client.
+Describe what you need in a conversation, and the AI creates the section and pushes it to your WordPress site.
 No API keys required.
-Uses your existing Claude Pro or Max subscription.
+Works with Claude Desktop, Codex (OpenAI), and any MCP-compatible client.

 Before you start

-- A Claude Pro or Max subscription from claude.ai.
+• An AI subscription: Claude Pro or Max from claude.ai, or ChatGPT Plus, Pro, Business, Edu, or Enterprise from chatgpt.com.
 This is your AI subscription, separate from Bricksfusion.

 Install Node.js on your computer